 I live in Toronto with my wife and two sons.
-When I am not fulfilling Executive Director duties for two related charitable organizations: the Fort York Foundation and The Friends of Fort York and Garrison Common, I am painting!
+I am a retired lawyer and when I am not fulfilling duties as a current board member for the Fort York Foundation, I am painting!

 I began painting in watercolour, as a hobby, in April, 2017.
 I have taken courses, and continue to do so, with professional painter and printmaker, Brian Hoxha through the Art Gallery of Ontario, Toronto School of Art and the Toronto School Board.